Generic Name: Methotrexate Oral Solution (meth oh TREKS ate)

 - Do not use a household teaspoon or tablespoon to measure Xatmep (methotrexate oral solution).
 Doing so could lead to the dose being too high.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.

 - Take as you have been told by your doctor.
 This medicine is not to be used every day.
-Be sure you know how to use Xatmep.
+Be sure you know how to use Xatmep (methotrexate oral solution).

 - To gain the most benefit, do not miss doses.

-- How this medicine is taken may change based on blood work results, side effects, and how well the drug is working.
+- How Xatmep (methotrexate oral solution) is taken may change based on blood work results, side effects, and how well the drug is working.

-- Do not switch between different forms of Xatmep without first talking with the doctor.
+- Do not switch between different forms of Xatmep (methotrexate oral solution) without first talking with the doctor.

-- You will need to take special care when handling this medicine.
-Check with the doctor or pharmacist to see how to handle Xatmep.
+- You will need to take special care when handling Xatmep (methotrexate oral solution).
+Check with the doctor or pharmacist to see how to handle Xatmep (methotrexate oral solution).